mateuszkuczykkuczynski/UserServiceApp-internship-/README.md

 # Task 2.1
 Fixed API documentation according to feedback.

+# Task 3
+Added User Service application (based on documentation from Swagger) created by using FastApi framework.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.